Reaffirm Debt & Reaffirmation Process

 Your bankruptcy attorney saved you from reaffirming debt on a massive loan with an uncertain future promising you’ll pay a loan of probably over a quarter-million dollars no matter what.
 Your home lender wants you to sign it.
 Who is the evil one here.

 You explain things really well.
-How do I meet with you and give you money and hire you for my bankruptcy?
+How do I meet with you about bankruptcy?

 Fill out the contact form here!